 In October of 2011, her title was changed again to Executive Vice President, Creative.
-Currently, Stephanie oversees the creative development of all WWE television, pay-per-view programming, print, digital and social media content with the directing and producing duties going to her husband, Paul Levesque who is now EVP, Talent & Live Events.
+Stephanie oversaw the creative development of all WWE television, pay-per-view programming, print, digital and social media content with the directing and producing duties going to her husband, Paul Levesque who had been named EVP, Talent & Live Events.

 In December of 2013, Stephanie was promoted to Chief Brand Officer.
 In this role she is responsible for leading WWE’s efforts to further enhance its global brand reputation among key constituencies including government, media, advertisers, business leaders and investors.
 Stephanie serves as the company’s brand ambassador and works with WWE’s business units to support key growth initiatives.
 She is the primary spokesperson for WWE's CSR initiatives, including Be a STAR, WWE’s anti-bullying program and along with her husband, Paul Levesque, has started and funded a cause for Pediatric brain and spinal cancer called, Connor’s Cure.

-Stephanie is a member of the Board of Directors for both the USO Metropolitan Washington and the social media company, Tout, Inc. She is also the primary spokesperson for WWE’s anti-bullying initiative, Be a STAR.
-Stephanie has received Fairfield County Business Journal's 2010 "40 Under 40" award and was recognized as one of the "Most Powerful Women in Cable" by CableFAX magazine in 2009, 2011, 2012 and 2013.
+Stephanie is a member of the Board of Directors for the USO Metropolitan Washington.
+She is also the primary spokesperson for WWE’s anti-bullying initiative, Be a STAR.
+Stephanie has received Fairfield County Business Journal's 2010 "40 Under 40" award and was recognized as one of the "Most Powerful Women in Cable" by CableFAX magazine in 2009, 2011, 2012, 2013, 2014 & 2015.
 She was named one of Multichannel News’s Women to Watch for 2013 and to Ad Age's "40 Under 40" list of young marketing leaders who have made their mark in the client, agency and media realms.
 In May of 2014, she was named as one of Broadcasting & Cable and Multichannel News’s “Women in the Game.”